-This course is for inquisitive makers and those looking to expand their skills beyond craft-based pottery.
+This course is for the creative novice, the experienced ceramicist and those looking to expand their skills beyond craft-based pottery.
 Over the course of 5 weeks, participants will be encouraged to develop their own creative process and explore new and different ways of working.
 If you are looking to experiment with form and structure, this workshop is for you.

 This course is open to adults (18+).
 The cost includes instruction and the items you make to take home.
 Refreshments and drinks are also included.

 Alternatively, if you are interested in a regular weekly class please click HERE